Belderol789/PakiApp/Pods/Connectivity/README.md

 - [x] Detect when connected to a router that has no Internet access.
 - [x] Be notified of changes in Internet connectivity.
 - [x] Polling connectivity checks may be performed where a constant network connection is required (optional).

+## What's new in Connectivity 4.0.0?

+Connectivity 4.0.0 adds [`Connectivity.Publisher`](https://github.com/rwbutler/Connectivity/blob/master/Connectivity/Classes/Combine/ConnectivityPublisher.swift) enabling Connectivity to be used with Apple's [Combine](https://developer.apple.com/documentation/combine) framework.
+For more information see the example using Combine in the sample app.

 ## What's new in Connectivity 3.0.0?